plainlab/plainbelt/README.md

 ## Installation

-Download binary file for your system in releases page https://github.com/plainbelt/plainbelt/releases.
+Download binary file for your system on the releases page: https://github.com/plainbelt/plainbelt/releases.

 ## Development setup